ivukotic/v4A/README.md

 ## Monitoring

-There are two ways to centrally monitor varnishes:

-### Kibana at UC

 This [dashboard](https://atlas-kibana.mwt2.org:5601/s/varnish/app/r/s/gol0t) gives most important data: requests rate, cached hit and miss rates, amount of data delivered and uptime.

-### Central Squid Monitoring

-If you have enabled SNMP monitoring and registered your Varnish is [OSG topology](https://github.com/opensciencegrid/topology), you should be able to see it in this [dashboard](http://wlcg-squid-monitor.cern.ch/snmpstats/mrtgatlas2/indexatlas2.html).
-Keep in mind that the last plot (file descriptor usage) will always be empty as Varnish does not use disk at all.

 ## Instances